-My Name is Walter Dowling Wood and welcome to my newly (Apr.
-25, 2013) revised website.
-If you have any problems or have suggestions while here please let me know by sending me a message.
+My Name is Walter Dowling Wood and welcome to my family history website.
+If you have any problems or have suggestions while here, please let me know by sending me a message.
 To do this click on my name at the bottom of each page.

-I am a semi-retired hydrogeologist working in the environmental field; specifically the areas of water resources, mining, sinkholes, contamination assessments, and surface and ground water monitoring.
+I am a semi-retired hydrogeologist having worked in the environmental field; specifically the areas of water resources, mining, sinkholes, contamination assessments, and surface and ground water monitoring.
 I have worked for local government agencies, geotechnical engineering companies and the US Geological Survey during my career.
 Other things I have done include hotel/motel management, selling seaplanes, owning a salt-water aquarium business, pet shop and breeding parrots.
 From 2001-2003 I served as President of the Florida Association of Professional Geologists a section of the American Institute of Professional Geologists.
-I am also active in our local family history society, the Central Florida Genealogical Society.
+My current job is customer support for Geotech Computer Systems, the company that provided the environmental database monitoring system that I used while working with Lake County (Florida) Environmental Management Division before retiring.

 Genealogy is one of my main hobbies and the main focus of this website.
 I also enjoy building, repairing, and programming computer (including working on these web pages).
-I have beta tested a number of versions of Windows with Microsoft including ME, XP, Window Home Server, Vista and Windows 7 and 8.
-I also test products for Symantec.
-I enjoy fishing when I get the chance and like to read both fiction and no-fiction.
+I have beta tested a number of versions of Windows with Microsoft including ME, XP, Window Home Server, Vista and Windows 7, 8 and 10.
+I also tested products for Symantec.
+I enjoy fishing when I get the chance and like to read both fiction and nonfiction.

 My Family History

-A cousin introduced me to Genealogy almost 20 years ago and I got hooked.
-He had done most of the work on my Mother's DOWLING and MCDANIEL lines.
+My first cousin Richard Dowling introduced me to genealogy around 1995 and I got hooked.
+He had done most of the general work on my Mother's DOWLING and MCDANIEL lines.
 That left me to work on my Father's parent's lines, WOOD and MCCORD.
-The WOOD line is now documented to early colonial times but the MCCORDs have proved a little more difficult.
-More recently I have begun assisting my wife in researching her family roots that lead to Italy (VENTURA) and Germany (ZOZ).
-Additionally I have been working to provide my four children with information for their maternal lines.
+These three lines are now documented to early colonial times but my MCCORDs have proved a little more difficult.
+More recently I have begun assisting my wife in researching her family roots that lead back to Italy (VENTURA) and Germany (ZOZ).
+Additionally I have been working to provide my four children with information for their maternal lines including BARFIELD, MCLEOD, LOCKE, JACOBS and more.

-An ancestor on my Father's side, Frederick Hill, was one of many Hessian soldiers were hired by the British to fight against the Colonies in the Revolution.
-Frederick deserted from the British to join the American side serving under George Washington.
+An ancestor on my Father's side, Frederick HILL, was one of many Hessian soldiers were hired by the British to fight against the Colonies during the American Revolution.
+Frederick deserted the British to join the American side serving under George Washington.
 My Grandmother Wood's MCCORD family moved from an unknown location in Pennsylvania to Iowa in the mid-1800s making them very difficult to research.

-I have found that most of my ancestors I have identified arrived in the North America prior to the American Revolution and several on both sides of my family served in the Revolutionary War.
-One ancestor Richard WARREN even arrived on the Mayflower (however this line has not been fully proven at this time).
+I have found that most of my ancestors I have identified arrived in the North America prior to the American Revolution and several, on both sides of my family, served in the Revolutionary War.
+One ancestor Richard WARREN even arrived on the Mayflower.
+This line has been proven by a Community Tree the Mayflower Pilgrim Genealogies on FamilySearch.org.

 My Genealogy Pages